Agility, the ability for an organization to swiftly change goals, deliverables, plans, or ways of working, is taking on. The world seems to want it.

 In such an environment, the only way to investigate people's needs and their reactions to different future solutions was to either interview them, or to put them in front of a mock-up or a prototype, if we had the luxury to be able to build one.

-We couldn't put them in front of a simple version of the real thing.
+We couldn't put people in front of a simple version of the real thing.
 We couldn't develop an improved version just days or weeks after the insights were made.
 Because we weren't allowed to develop anything until we had figured out almost everything.

 And we absolutely couldn't do it continuously.
 Any larger change in our services had to, according to those rules, take place within a specific project.
 With all the demands for upfront design and pre-planning.

 The agile methods are ways to counter that.
 Agile methods create an environment for continuous improvement.

 Running experiments and maximizing learning in the wild.
 Fixing things, and trying things, and seizing the opportunities when we see them.

 That was what the early agilists set out to enable.
 That was what Scrum, from its earliests incarnations and onwards, was meant to be used for: discovering the future products.
 Understanding what to build.